sureshvenkatesan/rock-paper-scissors/README.md

 # rock-paper-scissors
 The aggregate of all the cool little Rock-Paper-Scissors Git submodules I create.
+Shows how to use the Github Actions workflow to
-Publish to JFrog Artifacgtory and do XRay scan of the build and update the scan results in PR comment.
+a) Publish to JFrog Artifactory
+b) do XRay scan of the build and
+c) update the XRay scan results in PR comment.